MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-determining-the-parameters-supported-by-an-encoder-use.md

 ---
-Description: 'The Image class provides the Image::GetEncoderParameterList method so that you can determine the parameters that are supported by a given image encoder.' ms.assetid: '2e1a5279-dd9d-46de-822c-d356a344f340'
+Description: The Image class provides the ImageGetEncoderParameterList method so that you can determine the parameters that are supported by a given image encoder. ms.assetid: 2e1a5279-dd9d-46de-822c-d356a344f340
-title: Determining the Parameters Supported by an Encoder
+title: Determining the Parameters Supported by an Encoder ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Determining the Parameters Supported by an Encoder

-The [**Image**](-gdiplus-class-image-class.md) class provides the [**Image::GetEncoderParameterList**](-gdiplus-class-image-getencoderparameterlist-clsidencoder-size-buffer-.md) method so that you can determine the parameters that are supported by a given image encoder.
-The **Image::GetEncoderParameterList** method returns an array of [**EncoderParameter**](-gdiplus-class-encoderparameter-class.md) objects.
+The [**Image**](/windows/win32/gdiplusheaders/nl-gdiplusheaders-image?branch=master) class provides the [**Image::GetEncoderParameterList**](/windows/win32/Gdiplusheaders/nf-gdiplusheaders-image-getencoderparameterlist?branch=master) method so that you can determine the parameters that are supported by a given image encoder.
+The **Image::GetEncoderParameterList** method returns an array of [**EncoderParameter**](/windows/win32/Gdiplusimaging/?branch=master) objects.
 You must allocate a buffer to receive that array before you call **Image::GetEncoderParameterList**.
-You can call [**Image::GetEncoderParameterListSize**](-gdiplus-class-image-getencoderparameterlistsize-clsidencoder-.md) to determine the size of the required buffer.
+You can call [**Image::GetEncoderParameterListSize**](/windows/win32/Gdiplusheaders/nf-gdiplusheaders-image-getencoderparameterlistsize?branch=master) to determine the size of the required buffer.

 The following console application obtains the parameter list for the JPEG encoder.
 The main function relies on the helper function GetEncoderClsid, which is shown in [Retrieving the Class Identifier for an Encoder](-gdiplus-retrieving-the-class-identifier-for-an-encoder-use.md).